dilshads/telegram-bot-nova/README.md

 ```

 ### getChatAdministrators
-Returns an array containing all the users that are "administrator" status of the group.
+Callbacks an array containing all the users that are "administrator" status of the group.
 The "creator" will be the first index 0 while administrators are 1 and higher.
 If the bot itself is an administrator, it will also be included.
 However, other bots will not be included even if have administrator privileges.

 * `targetChat` Target chat id **number** or chat username **string**.
 Chat username example "@MyGroup".
 * `callback` **{Function}** Called after sending the content and returns the following result perimeters.
     * `error` **{Error|Null}** Provides an error object else null if there isn't any.
-    * `users` **{Array}** containing a **{User Object}** per chat authority.
+    * `users` **{Array}** containing a **[object User]** per chat authority.
     * `userIds` **{Array}** containing a **number** of the users' id.

 E.g.